hestiaAI/ad-radar/README.md

-# My Worth - Browser extension
+# Ad Radar

 ## About
-My Worth is a browser extension that allows you to better understand how advertisers target you and how much they are willing to pay for you to see their ad.
+Ad Radar is a browser extension that allows you to better understand how advertisers target you and how much they are willing to pay for you to see their ad.

-## How does My Worth work?
+## How does Ad Radar work?
-My Worth relies on an Ad Tech technology known as *Header Bidding*, or *Pre-Bidding*.
+Ad Radar relies on an Ad Tech technology known as *Header Bidding*, or *Pre-Bidding*.

 Usually, when you go to a webpage that displays ads, the ads that are shown to you are determined almost instantaneously through a real time auction, and **your personal data is used by the advertisers** to determine how much they are willing to pay for a particular ad impression.
 This is often called [Real-Time Bidding](https://en.wikipedia.org/wiki/Real-time_bidding).